DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

   that's where credentials are set, default: `admin // aaa`
 * Visit in browser `localhost:51515`
 * Setup new repo through webgui.
+* set global policy
+  * recommend setting compression, `zstd-fastest`
+  * set schedule
+  * retention rules
-* Setup what to backup, compression and schedule.
+* Select what to backup.

 Kopia should now run on boot and be easy to manage through web GUI.<br>
 Be it creating backup jobs, mounting old snapshots to restore files,